mlavin/django-all-access/docs/customize-views.rst

 .. class:: OAuthRedirect()

+    .. attribute:: client_class
+    .. versionadded:: 0.5

+        Used to change the :py:class:`BaseOAuthClient` used by the view.
+See :py:method:`OAuthRedirect.get_client` for more details.

     .. method:: get_client(provider)
     .. versionadded:: 0.5

         Here you can override the OAuth client class which is used to generate the redirect url.
 Another use case is to disable the enforcement of the OAuth 2.0 ``state`` parameter for providers which don't support it.
-If you are using the view for a single provider it would be easiest to set the ``client_class`` property on the class instead.
+If you are using the view for a single provider it would be easiest to set the :py:attr:`OAuthRedirect.client_class` attribute on the class instead.

         You should be sure to use the same client class for the callback view as well.